jackyzha0/jackyzha0.github.io/content/thoughts/play.md

 date: 2021-10-15
 ---

-Play: the intentional activity of doing the thing you would want to do
+Play: the intentional activity of doing the thing you would want to do.

 [Source](https://kernel.community/en/learn/module-1/joyful-subversion)